 Database of Municipal Climate Adaptation Plans

-Climate adaptation and resilience plans are community-specific assessments that evaluate the impacts that extreme climate events, like wildfires and floods, will have on communities and natural environments and identify actions for local governments to increase their resilience to a changing climate.
+Climate adaptation and resilience plans are community-specific assessments that evaluate the impacts that extreme climate events, like wildfires and floods, may have on communities and natural environments.
+They also identify actions for local governments to increase their resilience to a changing climate.

-The Database of Municipal Climate Adaptation Plans brings together all publicly available municipal climate adaptation and resilience plans and climate risk and vulnerability assessments that have been developed by municipalities in Alberta.
+The Database of Municipal Climate Adaptation Plans brought together all publicly available municipal climate adaptation and resilience plans and climate risk and vulnerability assessments that were developed by municipalities in Alberta as of July 2024.

 Use this resource to learn about the variety of approaches to climate adaptation planning underway in Alberta.
-Use these as opportunities to connect with peer and neighbouring municipalities who are advancing climate adaptation in their communities.
+This database helps identify opportunities for staff to connect with peer and neighbouring municipalities that are advancing climate adaptation in their communities.

 Browse in the window below or Open the Database in New Tab